$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Second, if your UK employer certifies maintenance on your Certificate of Sponsorship, you do not need to show personal savings of £1,270 in your bank account.
 This removes the 28-day savings requirement and, indirectly, reduces the document burden and the risk of a bank statement-related refusal.

-Neither of these eliminates the upfront cost, but for a single professional, the difference between a Health and Care visa and a standard Skilled Worker visa is roughly ₦5.5 million — worth confirming your SOC code eligibility before you begin.
+Neither of these eliminates the upfront cost, but for a single professional on a 3-year visa, the difference between a Health and Care visa and a standard Skilled Worker visa is about £3,600 in government fees before exchange-rate effects — worth confirming your SOC code eligibility before you begin.

 The Nigeria → UK Skilled Worker Guide includes a full payment timeline and Nigerian-specific budgeting worksheet so you know exactly when each fee is due and in which currency it needs to be paid.